• Skip to primary navigation

 Although Waffle Day originated from an idiosyncrasy in the Swedish language, it is celebrated on March 25 throughout the Nordic region, including Norway.

-There are many different topping that go with Norwegian waffles.
+There are many different toppings that go with Norwegian waffles.
 Here is a list of ideas to get you started:

-• Whipped cream (my Yogurt Whipped Cream is a really good choice for these waffles)!
+• Whipped cream (my Vanilla Skyr Whipped Cream is a really good choice for these waffles)!

 • Sour cream